Keerthana-Senthil/Mlops_project/README.md

 ## Prerequisites
 - Docker
 - Python 3.8+
-- Apache Spark 3.x
+- Apache Spark 3.4
-- Apache Airflow 2.x
+- Apache Airflow 2.9
 - MLFlow
 - Prometheus
 - Grafana

-# Report is attached in depth
+# Report is attached in depth as pdf

+# Presentation ppt is also in the github repo